behavure/behavure-docs/src/content/docs/measure_iq/admin-guides/managing-your-data/best-practices-for-formatting-lookup-table-data.md

 You could also use "null", "None", or some other string instead of "NULL", but it's best to be consistent.

 You should follow all of the best practices above as much as is *feasible*.
 You should never have to sacrifice your analytical flexibility to follow the guidelines.
 The most important thing is for you to understand what's going on behind the scenes.
-As always, your technical customer success manager and the Scuba support team are here to help.
+As always, your technical customer success manager and the Measure IQ support team are here to help.